Panda-S0/Falling-Sand/README.md

 # Falling-Sand
-a sand simulator
+a sand simulator.

-/nPress SPACE to start the fall
+Press SPACE to start the fall,
-\nPress R to make it rain
+Press R to make it rain,
-, Press E to erase everything
+Press E to erase everything.